Oluwafisayomi-P-Folaranmi/Oluwafisayomi-P-Folaranmi/README.md

 - 👯 I’m looking to collaborate on **APIs, Backend Development, Software Engineering and Development.**

-- 🎈 I'm available for projects on **Data Structures and Algorithm, Networking, Object Oriented Analysis, Design, and Programming.**
+- 🎈 I'm available for projects on **Data Science, Data Structures and Algorithm, Networking, Object Oriented Analysis, Design, and Programming.**

 - 🤝 I'm looking to collaborate on **Android, and Desktop.**